Warning – this article discusses suicide.

 “If you look at the statistics, the construction industry, which encompasses some of the engineering industry, is one of the highest-incident places for mental illness.
 It’s related to the pressure, the stress, and the demanding nature of the job,” Doyle said.

-- Train staff around the prevalence and warning signs of mental illness.
+- Train staff on the prevalence and warning signs of mental illness.
 Create a safe culture for discussion of the problem.

-- Investigate sources of work-related stress; look at strategies to minimise or eliminate.
+- Investigate sources of work-related stress and look at strategies to minimise or eliminate it.
 Support staff to identify and manage personal sources of stress in their lives.

 - Be aware of the cost of mental illness to the business.